Hari-723/Hari_Bluestamp_Portfolio/index.md

 # Second Milestone

-For your second milestone, explain what you've worked on since your previous milestone.
+My second milestone includes setting up the camera, running the required code, and testing the model.
+After plugging in the camera, I ran the command sudo raspi-config to go to the settings.
+Then i went to interface options, and enabled legacy camera support.
+One of the challenges I faced was trying to test the camera, because I wasn't able to test it due to the terminal window saying that there was an error with no camera detected, but towards the end when i needed the live video feed, the camera was detected.
+After I setup the camera, I entered the directory in which the pretrained model, For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far